mohsilas/clipycards/README.md

     "context_length": 3,
     "backend_thread_clipboard_queue_timeout": 4,
     "frontend_cards_export_format_separator": " | ",
-    "theme": "rose-pine",
+    "theme": "light",
     "internet_ping_server": ["8.8.8.8", 53]
 }
 ```
 Now, let's break it down :).

-* key: your OpenAI API key is stored here, I know it's practice to store it in an env, but if an adversary has access to your home dir, an API key is the least of your worries.
+* **key:** your OpenAI API key is stored here, I know it's practice to store it in an env, but if an adversary has access to your home dir, an API key is the least of your worries.
-* role: a model paramater that you shouldn't touch :)
+* **role:** a model paramater that you shouldn't touch :)
-* main-model: the underlying AI that generates the cards' text.
+* **main-model:** the underlying AI that generates the cards' text.
 [Models list](https://platform.openai.com/docs/models)
-* sys_prompt: the prompt used to generate the cards, \<br> is a line break.  <study_topic_context> is a general study context,  <similar_context> is replaced with the relevant context from previous cards.
+* **sys_prompt:** the prompt used to generate the cards, \<br> is a line break.  <study_topic_context> is a general study context,  <similar_context> is replaced with the relevant context from previous cards.
-* temp: A value between 0.2 and 0.8 can be effective.
+* **temp:** A value between 0.2 and 0.8 can be effective.
 Lower values (e.g., 0.2) produce more focused and deterministic responses, while higher values (e.g., 0.8) allow for more randomness. [souce](https://medium.com/nerd-for-tech/model-parameters-in-openai-api-161a5b1f8129)
-* top_p: Higher values (e.g., 0.9) make the model consider a broader range of possibilities, while lower values (e.g., 0.3) make it more selective. [souce](https://medium.com/nerd-for-tech/model-parameters-in-openai-api-161a5b1f8129)
+* **top_p:** Higher values (e.g., 0.9) make the model consider a broader range of possibilities, while lower values (e.g., 0.3) make it more selective. [souce](https://medium.com/nerd-for-tech/model-parameters-in-openai-api-161a5b1f8129)
-*  context_length: number of context chunks (previous cards/copied info) used to generate a single card.
+*  **context_length:** number of context chunks (previous cards/copied info) used to generate a single card.
-*  backend_thread_clipboard_queue_timeout: for those with some programming experience, this basically makes the backend thread wait n seconds for a new queue (new clipboard data).
+*  **backend_thread_clipboard_queue_timeout:** for those with some programming experience, this basically makes the backend thread wait n seconds for a new queue (new clipboard data).
-*  frontend_cards_export_format_separator: in accordince with the prompt, allows parsing the cards into a csv format. (i.e. question | answer = column1: question | column2: answer)
+*  **frontend_cards_export_format_separator:** in accordince with the prompt, allows parsing the cards into a csv format. (i.e. question | answer = column1: question | column2: answer)
-*  theme: there are three default themes (light, dark, rose-pine), you can also create your own theme and insert the path here (e.g. "my\theme\path\mytheme.json").
+*  **theme:** there are three default themes (light, dark, rose-pine), you can also create your own theme and insert the path here (e.g. "my\theme\path\mytheme.json").
-*  internet_ping_server: the IP and port of the internet server clipyCards pings to check connectivity, this one is google's.
+*  **internet_ping_server:** the IP and port of the internet server clipyCards pings to check connectivity, this one is google's.

 > [!TIP]
-> to find your home dir, type this on your terminal/cmd:
+> If you deleted the config file, clipycards will generate a new one and ask you for an API key.
+Also, to find your home dir, type this on your terminal/cmd:
 ```
 cd ~
 ```